 - 3.11.1.
-In order to be eligible to compete in a given iRacing.com Official Race Series, a driver must possess at least the minimum required License Class within the racing category of that series. - 3.11.2.
+In order to be eligible to compete in a given iRacing.com Race Series, a driver must possess at least the minimum required License Class within the racing category of that series. - 3.11.2.
 Typically, drivers may Race Down (ie: participate in a series primarily intended for drivers at a lower License Class), but there may be exceptions. - 3.11.3.
-Race Series eligibility is shown on the iRacing.com Members Website Series page.
-The minimum and maximum License Class requirements are displayed.
-All License Classes between the displayed Licenses are eligible.
+Race Series eligibility is displayed on the Race Series information page.
+The minimum and maximum License Class requirements are displayed, and all License Classes between the displayed Licenses are eligible.